npgy/album2vid/README.md

 ## Known Issues
 - Certain image files cause the GPU acceleration to fail and thus the whole command, I haven't looked too far into this
+- The current binary build, for at least Windows, does not actual reference the correct internal ffmpeg frozen binary.
+This will be fixed soon

 ### Big thanks to:
 Z from Nightride FM for help with FFMPEG